M27 Infantry Automatic Rifle: Accessories

-The M27 is an HK416 variant with accessories required by the Marine Corps.
+Unlike the original HK416, the rifle does not utilize HK designed iron sights, instead using USMC approved accessories.
 It is issued with the Blue Force Gear Vickers Combat Applications sling and rail sling mounts, AIM Manta Rail Covers, Harris bipod, KAC backup iron sights, a foregrip, and bayonet lug.
-The M27 initially had a grip pod, which is a foregrip with bipod legs inside, but it was later replaced by a separate foregrip and bipod.
+The M27 IAR initially was equipped with a grip-pod(a foregrip with integral bipod legs) but was replaced by a separate foregrip and bipod.

-The standard optic is the Trijicon Advanced Combat Optical Gunsight (ACOG) Squad Day Optic (SDO), officially designated the Sight Unit, SU-258/PVQ Squad Day Optic.
-It is a 3.5×35 machine gun optic that has a Ruggedized Miniature Reflex (RMR) sight screwed on top for close-quarters engagements under 100 meters.
+The standard optic is the Trijicon Advanced Combat Optical Gunsight (ACOG) Squad Day Optic (SDO), officially designated the Sight Unit, SU-258/PVQ [TA11SDO].
+It is a 3.5×35 machine gun optic that has a Ruggedized Miniature Reflex (RMR [RM05 RMR]) sight screwed on top for close-quarters engagements under 100 meters.
 Created for the SAW, the day optic offers slightly less magnification but longer eye relief than the ACOG Rifle Combat Optic (RCO) on M16s and M4s.
 The longer relief helps reduce injury risk from recoil.

-In February 2020, it was announced that Trijicon would deliver approximately 19,000 units of its newer 1-8x28 Variable Combat Optical Gunsight (VCOG) between 2021 and 2023 under the Squad Common Optic (SCO) designation.
-The VCOG SCO is a variable-power magnified day optic that comprises a noncaliber-specific reticle and an illuminated or nonilluminated aim-point and is intended to supplement the attrition and replacement of the older ACOG RCO and SDO sights for weapons including the M27.
+In February 2020, it was announced that Trijicon would deliver approximately 19,000 units of its newer 1-8x28 Variable Combat Optical Gunsight (VCOG) between 2021 and 2023 under the SU-281/PVQ [VCOG 1x8-28] Squad Common Optic (SCO) designation.
+The SU-281/PVQ is a variable-power magnified day optic that comprises a noncaliber-specific reticle and an illuminated or nonilluminated aim-point and is intended to supplement the attrition and replacement of the older ACOG RCO and SDO sights for weapons including the M27.
 Fielding of the VCOG SCO began in January 2021.
+In December 2021, the USMC signaled intention to acquire 19,000 units of the SCO.

-In January 2017, a USMC unit deployed with suppressors mounted to their M27 rifles as part of a concept to suppress every weapon in an infantry battalion.
-Exercises showed that having all weapons suppressed improved squad communication and surprise during engagements; disadvantages included additional heat and weight, increased maintenance, and the greater cost of equipping so many troops with the attachment.
+In January 2017, a USMC unit deployed with KAC NT4 QDSS suppressors mounted to their M27 rifles as part of a concept to suppress every weapon in an infantry battalion.
+Exercises showed that having all weapons suppressed improved squad communication and surprise during engagements.
+Disadvantages included additional heat and weight, increased maintenance, and the greater cost of equipping so many troops with the attachment.
 In July 2020, the Marine Corps announced it would be ordering suppressors for use by all M27s used by close combat units.
 The Marines began to roll out suppressors for all M27s in infantry, reconnaissance and special operations units in December 2020.
+The QDSS, in use since the 2000s, works on both M4/M16 rifles and M27/M38 rifles.
+It features a quick-detach mechanism.
+The USMC hopes to field 30,000 units before fiscal year 2023.
+As of December 2020, it has already obtained 13,700 units.